Starks Field Primary School

 On Line Safety Curriculum Map

-Coding is introduced in year 1 through algorithms and becomes increasingly more complex as the children advance through the school.
-By the time they reach years 5 & 6, children may move on to using Scratch, a visual programming language and online community where children can create their own interactive stories, then share and discuss their creations with one another.
+In KS1 and 2 computing is taught through the Kapow curriculum, a scheme which aims to deliver high quality computing education.
+In Year 1 coding is introduced through algorithms and the content becomes increasingly more complex as pupils advance through the school.
+By Year 3 pupils move on to using Scratch, a visual programming language where they can create their own interactive stories and then share and discuss their creations with one another.
+In Year 4 the pupils design websites on Google Sites, making links between pages and embedding content from external sites.